json-c/json-c/README.md

 Then start from the "git clone" command, above.

-### Manually install and build autoconf, automake and libtool
+### Manually install and build autoconf, automake, and libtool

-For older OS's that don't have up-to-date version of the packages will require a bit more work.
+For older OS's that don't have an up-to-date version of the packages will require a bit more work.
 For example, CentOS release 5.11, etc...

 ```sh